 I tried the test also on a sawn face of an ordinary (H group) chondrite and also obtained a positive result.

 So, what do you do?
 Hydrochloric acid is available to consumers is building supply stores as “muriatic acid.”
 It’s used to clean mortar off masonry, among other things.
-It’s extremely nasty stuff, and> may not be available in quantities less than a gallon, which is enough to ruin a significant portion of your car.
+It’s extremely nasty stuff, and may not be available in quantities less than a gallon, which is enough to ruin a significant portion of your car.
 Dilute it 50-to-1.
 The test won’t work if the solution is too acidic.
 Dilute battery acid (sulfuric acid) would probably also work.
 Some liquid toilet bowl cleaners contain acids strong enough to dissolve metal.
 They’re usually already colored, however.
-I’m going to try simple vinegar or lemon juice, which are weak acids.

 Some people have contacted me saying that they obtained a positive result (pink color) when they applied this test to rocks that do not contain metal.
 I don’t understand this.
 The test is designed for metal and the test is sensitive, but very few terrestrial rocks contain enough nickel to give a pink color.
 Remember, you’re looking for strawberry pink, not rusty pink.